ssbc/ssb-db2/README.md

 this function is needed after adding a new key.
 The function can be called multiple times safely.

+### logStats(cb)

+Use [async-append-only-log]'s `stats` method to get information on how many bytes are used by messages in the log, and how many bytes are zero-filled.

 ### prepare(operation, cb)

 Use [JITDB's prepare](https://github.com/ssb-ngi-pointer/jitdb/#prepareoperation-cb) method to warm up a JIT index.